CITI-FM: History

 On September 13, 2012, CITI announced that longtime morning show hosts Tom McGouran and Joe Aiello had been let go, and would be replaced with Dave Wheeler, Phil Aubrey and Rena Jae, formerly of rival station CJKR-FM.
 The latter three, having comprised the morning show of Wheeler In The Morning with Philly and Rena since September 2009, were unable to come to terms on a new contract with Corus Radio.

 On January 12, 2015, the station's morning show Wheeler in the Morning began to be simulcast by sister Citytv station CHMI-DT, replacing the cancelled Winnipeg version of Breakfast Television.
 The former Breakfast Television hosts Jenna Khan and Drew Kozub presented news and entertainment segments that were shown on television when CITI played music.

 On July 6, 2016, the station rebranded as 92.1 CITI, using a new standardized branding used by most Rogers-owned rock stations.

 In July 2018, Wheeler was fired by Rogers for having been involved in "multiple disciplinary incidents" on-air.
-His firing came in the wake of transphobic remarks Wheeler made during his morning show; during a segment, Wheeler discussed Scarlett Johansson having declined a starring role as gangster Dante "Tex" Gill in a biographical film, after criticism from the LGBT community over Gill—who was a trans man—being played by a cisgender woman.
+His firing came in the wake of transphobic remarks Wheeler made during his morning show; during a segment, Wheeler discussed Scarlett Johansson having declined a starring role as gangster Dante "Tex" Gill in the biographical film Rub & Tug, after criticism from the LGBT community over Gill—who was a trans man—being played by a cisgender woman.
 Wheeler compared being transgender to being an "actor" that "pretends" to be a "different thing", and also expressed similar sentiment over Facebook Messenger with a listener who discussed the issue further, stating that "If someone is born human.
 And they pretend to be a dog.
 It is not right to agree with them for the sake of their feelings".
 Multiple businesses pulled their advertising from the station in response to the comments.